isohels/SIRModelDeployement/README.md

 ### SIRModelDeployement
 #### This repo presents you the model deployment solution on aws.
 The model can be used to simulate covid-19 scenarios across globe.

+### Front end is made using HTML and CSS, backend is made using Flask.
+The entire model is deployed on AWS

 ### Business Understanding

   1. This model will help user simulate SIR Model in their specific country